How To Get An EIN Number

 A “Responsible Party” is the person who has a level of control over the funds or assets in the entity that enables the individual, directly or indirectly, to control, manage or direct the entity and the disposition of its funds and assets.
 If an LLC has multiple owners (LLC owners are called Members), a single representative of the LLC must be named responsible for obtaining a Tax ID Number on behalf of the LLC.
 In other words, the Limited Liability Company (LLC) may have multiple owners, but there can be only one Responsible Party obtaining the federal Tax ID Number for an LLC.

-How to Get an EIN for Your LLC:
+How to Get an EIN (Tax ID) for your LLC:

 To obtain your EIN for LLC immediately, get started now!